inabikarilibrary/inalib/inapedia/players/brazilian/hikky.md

 # Hikky

 Hikky is a Brazilian :brazil: player, maining Chain and Hybrid.
-She is known for her unorthodox playstyle.
+She is known for her unorthodox playstyle and strategies.
+She is also a prominent leader and content creator in the Brazilian community.

 ## Achievements